For many of us it is the best season of all

-Page 2 of 4 - Bundle 3 ears of colorful Indian corn with ribbon and place on the vanity in the powder room or tuck several into the bookcase.
+Bundle 3 ears of colorful Indian corn with ribbon and place on the vanity in the powder room or tuck several into the bookcase.

 For a different ode to fall, wrap up battery-powered pillar candles (with the luxury of a remote) in burlap or even a rich burnished orange corduroy.
 Slip-stitch closed, add a touch of ribbon and perhaps some preserved fall foliage, and line them across the dining room table.

 If it’s too warm for the fireplace, open the doors and load up the fire box with fall dressed candles, faux pumpkins, maybe a jack-o-lantern or two and some fall leaves.
 Light the candles for an amazing warm glow, perfect for an evening of ghoulish tales by the flickering light.
 Take this chilling evening a bit further and listen to the classical piece HYPERLINK "http://www.google.com/url?sa=t&rct=j&q=&esrc=s&frm=1&source=web&cd=3&cad=rja&ved=0CDUQtwIwAg&url=http%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DYyknBTm_YyM&ei=-r1RUpqSKIi88wSDuICQDA&usg=AFQjCNGhJTRbnVPaQrLCedQjW_2ymeDdUg"Camille Saint-Saëns - Danse Macabre with you favorite evening beverage, sure to put you into the Halloween spirit!